gersteinj-middlesex/circuitpython-resources/README.md

 # circuitpython-resources
-CircuitPython Resources fo rhte Programming &amp; Digital Electronics class
+CircuitPython Resources for the Programming &amp; Digital Electronics class